canyilmaz9/javapath/README.md

 ## ProgramToFindPowersOf4And5LessThanTheEnteredNumber
 Write a program that prints the powers of 4 and 5 up to the entered number using Java loops.

+## RepeatingEvenNumbers
+Write a program that indicates repeating even numbers in a number sequence.

 ## Subtraction5andAdd5
 Write a "Recursive" method in Java language without using a loop that obeys the following rule according to the n value received from the user.